sanskrit/raw_etexts_english/blogs/manasataramgini/2012-01-01_the-shrauta-animal-sacrifice.md

 +++
-title = "The shrauta animalxa0sacrifice"
+title = "The shrauta animal sacrifice"

 +++
 The shrauta animal sacrifice is a tradition of great importance in the